|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It amazes me when people buy industrial dressings and sauces that taste of the factory when making your own is so easy.
+Why buying dressings and sauces that taste of factory and additives when making your own is so easy?
 Use homemade Dutch mayo and add grainy mustard and dill to taste.
 Handy substitutes for Dutch ingredients can be rather simple to make.

 - 4 tablespoons homemade Dutch mayonnaise